On This Page

 Phone: 705-675-1151 (5095)

 Heather obtained a B.Sc. in Forensic Science/Analytical Chemistry and a M.Sc. in Chemical Sciences from Laurentian University.
-Currently, she is a Ph.D. candidate in the Department of Chemistry and Biochemistry at Laurentian University.
-Prior to joining the Perdue Central Analytical Facility, Heather was the most senior research assistant in the Laurentian University Forensic Toxicology Research Lab (FTRL) and led most of the analysis, equipment maintenance and student training in that facility.
 She has ample experience in student and colleague training as well as using chromatography and high resolution mass spectrometry to investigate organic molecules.
-Heather has also published peer-reviewed articles in analytical chemistry journals such as Journal of Analytical Toxicology, Analysis Methods, Drug Testing and Analysis and Journal of Chromatography B. As the technologist for the Perdue Central Analytical Facility (PCAF), Heather is responsible for set-up and daily operations for qualitative and quantitative based research in the facility.
-She develops quality control programs and participates in method development and implementation for faculty and students.
-Heather will be responsible for repairing and maintaining facility equipment as well as training facility users on proper instrument protocols and health and safety.
+Heather has also published peer-reviewed articles in analytical chemistry journals such as the Journal of Analytical Toxicology, Analysis Methods and the Journal of Chromatography B. From April 2018 to April 2021, Heather was the lead technologist in the Perdue Central Analytical Facility and was responsible for set-up and daily operations in the facility as well as implementing health and safety procedures.
+She also maintained facility equipment, trained facility users on equipment use and participated in method development for faculty, students and industry.

 Executive Administrative Assistant